fnune/fnune.github.io/_posts/2025-07-20-nixos-on-a-tuxedo-infinitybook-pro-14-gen9-amd.markdown

 The addition of TUXEDO Control Center left me confused as to which widget to use to manage CPU frequencies and governors.
 KDE Plasma's PowerDevil provides integration, such as a slider under the system tray battery icon, and (as of recently) the battery icon changes to indicate which power profile is in use.

-Changing the profile using TUXEDO Control Center does not reflect in a change in the KDE Plasma widget, so ~Claude wrote~ I wrote a script to monitor different system properties as I changed the TUXEDO Control Center and KDE Plasma options:
+Changing the profile using TUXEDO Control Center does not reflect in a change in the KDE Plasma widget, so <del>Claude wrote</del> I wrote a script to monitor different system properties as I changed the TUXEDO Control Center and KDE Plasma options:

 ```sh
 #!/usr/bin/env bash